pierre-josselin/payday-2-ultimate-trainer-6/README.md

 - Locate the local network application URL in the console
 - Make sure you are on the same network as the computer where the game is running
 - Access the URL in the device's web browser

-ℹ️ For some (Windows 11?) users, the server does not start automatically.
-If when you launch the game, no console opens, create an empty text file named `developer`, inside the `mods` folder.

 > :information_source: If it doesn't work, make sure a firewall isn't blocking incoming connections on your computer.<br>Please note that this probably won't work on public, school, or corporate networks.<br>Also, using a VPN might cause issues.